charludo/barely/README.md

 - **performance improvements**. barely is fast enough for every-day use, but not exactly optimized.
 The biggest performance win could probably be made by letting barely interact with a model of the current project, instead of constantly opening / closing the same files.
 That's a major rework though, and maybe something for version 2.0.0...

+- a good demo blueprint, showcasing all of barelys features and plugins

 - **the docs** could use some love :)

 <!-- CONTRIBUTING -->